adaltas/node-each/README.md

 ## Using the `fluent` option

-The `fluent` option apply when using the `each().call` function.
+The `fluent` option applies when using the `each().call` function.
 By default, it is enabled.
 The API is designed to allow [multiple calls to be chained](./samples/options.fluent.true.js) where the value of the last call is returned:

 ```js
 const result = await each()